 For those of you interested in 11th century Byzantium, here is an excerpt from my novel, Imperial Passions – The Porta Aurea.
-This scene takes place in the church of the great monastery of St. John Stoudion, not far from the Porta Aurea (Golden Gate) of Constantinople.
+This scene takes place in the church of the great monastery of St. John Stoudion.
+The monastery was not far from the Porta Aurea (Golden Gate) of Constantinople.
 It marks the end of the 5 – 6 month reign of the young and foolish Byzantine Emperor, Michael V Kalaphates.
-This incident was described in some detail by Michael Psellus in his Fourteen Byzantine Rulers history.
+The historian Michael Psellus described this incident in some detail in his Fourteen Byzantine Rulers history.

-Setting the scene: Rioting has broken out in Constantinople as the people have become outraged at the shabby treatment Michael V has given his adopted mother, the rightful Empress Zoe.
-Anna Dalassena, her grandparents and two women servants have gone to the Monastery of St. John Stoudion where Anna’s uncle is a monk and they hope to be safe until the commotion has died down, not realizing they have entered the eye of the storm.
+Setting the scene: The Constantinople populace began rioting, outraged at the shabby treatment Emperor Michael V gave his adopted mother, the rightful Empress Zoe.
+Anna Dalassena and her grandparents went to the Monastery of St. John Stoudion where Anna’s uncle is a monk.
+They hoped to escape the commotion until it died down, not realizing they entered the eye of the storm.

 The End of Michael V Kalaphates